 How powerful is nicotine addiction?

 About 70% of smokers say they want to quit and about half try to quit each year, but only 4% to 7% succeed without help.
-This is because smokers not only become physically dependent on nicotine; there is a strong emotional (psychological) dependence.
-This is what leads to relapse after quitting.
-The smoker may link smoking with social and many other activities.
+This is because smokers not only become physically dependent on nicotine.
+There’s also a strong emotional (psychological) dependence; this is what leads to relapse after quitting.
+The smoker may link smoking with social activities and many other activities, too.
 Smokers also may use tobacco to help manage unpleasant feelings and emotions, which can become a problem for some smokers when they try to quit.
 All of these factors make smoking a hard habit to break.

 What does nicotine do?

-In large doses nicotine is a poison and can kill by stopping the muscles a person uses to breathe.
-But smokers usually take in small amounts that the body can quickly break down and get rid of.
-The first dose of nicotine makes a person to feel awake and alert, while later doses make them feel calm and relaxed.
+Nicotine is a poison, and a large dose of nicotine can kill by stopping the muscles a person uses to breathe.
+But smokers usually take in much smaller amounts that the body can quickly break down and get rid of.
+The first dose of nicotine makes a person feel awake and alert, while later doses make them feel calm and relaxed.

 Nicotine can make new smokers, and regular smokers who get too much of it, feel dizzy or sick to the stomach.
 The resting heart rate for young smokers increases 2 to 3 beats per minute.
 Nicotine also lowers skin temperature and reduces blood flow in the legs and feet.
 It may play a role in increasing smokers’ risk of heart disease and stroke, but other substances in cigarette smoke likely play a bigger part.

 Many people mistakenly think that nicotine is the substance in tobacco that causes cancer.
 This belief may cause some people to avoid using nicotine replacement therapy when trying to quit.
-Nicotine is what gets (and keeps) people addicted to tobacco, but other substances in tobacco cause cancer.
+Nicotine is what helps get (and keep) people addicted to tobacco, but other substances in tobacco cause cancer.

 Research has shown that nicotine itself does affect the activities of certain normal cells and cancer cells.
 And some animal studies have shown that nicotine may help existing tumors grow and spread, but whether this happens in people is not yet known and more research is needed.